STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

 Mutex
 -----

-A mutex (short for "mutual exclusion") is a synchronization primitive in |hpx| used to control access to a shared resource, ensuring that only one thread can access it at a time.
-A mutex is used to protect data structures from race conditions and other synchronization-related issues.
+A :ref:`mutex <public_api_header_hpx_mutex>` (short for "mutual exclusion") is a synchronization primitive in
+|hpx| used to control access to a shared resource, ensuring that only one thread can access it at a time.
+A
+mutex is used to protect data structures from race conditions and other synchronization-related issues.
 When a thread acquires a mutex, other threads that try to access the same resource will be blocked until the mutex is released.

 TODO: add example